 - 3.1.1 This manual provides detailed instructions in the general order of system installation. - 3.1.2 System installation consists of 5 phases: - 3.1.2.1.
 Identifying and organizing the materials.
 Check the pack list against the items received.
 Parts are labeled for your convenience.
 Review your specific installation layout drawing (if provided), the typical layout diagram provided at the back of this manual, or the Quick Quote layout to become familiar with component location on the system.
 Note where the anchors, expansions, power feeds, and other assemblies will be located along the runway.
-Read through these instructions before starting work.

-Do not remove shipping support from expansion sections or power interrupting sections until they have been installed on the runway.
+Read through these instructions before starting work. - Do not remove shipping support from expansion sections or power interrupting sections until they have been installed on the runway. - 3.1.2.2.

-- 3.1.2.2.
 Installation of brackets along the runway.
 Keep them as level and evenly spaced as possible.
 You may install the hangers on the brackets before or after they are mounted along the runway. - 3.1.2.3.
 Pre-install assemblies on the ground.
-It's faster, easier, safer and more convenient should you drop something. - a.
-Install splices on one end of conductors and expansions. - 3.1.2.4.
+It's faster, easier, safer and more convenient should you drop something.
+Conductor Bar and Expansion Sections will come from the factory with one splice pre-installed. - 3.1.2.4.
 Installation of hangers and conductors and final assembly along the runway.
 This will most likely be accomplished from a lift or work platform. - a.
 Ensure the power is locked out/tagged out! - b.
-Install the hangers, per instructions on page 8.
+Install the hangers, per instructions on page 12.
 Ensure correct alignment and location of support brackets. - c.
 Roll conductors into the hangers. - d.
 Conductix recommends the first accessible conductor being the ground conductor (if applicable). - e.
-Move down the runway, install the next inboard conductor and join it to the corresponding conductor.
-Ensure all electrical joints are free from any contamination.
-Clean and apply Electrical Joint Compound (EJC) to mating surfaces of splice plates, powerfeed plates, and the conductor.
+Move down the runway, install the next inboard conductor and join it to the corresponding conductor installed in step 4c.
+Ensure all electrical joints are free from any contamination on Galvanized or Copper conductors.
+Clean and apply Electrical Joint Compound (EJC) to Aluminum/Stainless Steel conductors.
 Install the splice cover.
-Keep the splice assemblies at least 18" (457mm) from the hanger brackets to allow for conductor movement from expansion and contraction.
+Keep the splice assemblies at least 8.0" (203mm) from the hanger brackets to allow for conductor movement from expansion and contraction.
 Repeat for the remaining phases and ground conductors. - f.
-When you get to where the expansion assemblies are to be installed, refer to the instructions on page 16.
+When you get to where the expansion assemblies are to be installed, refer to the instructions on page 15.
 Be sure to divide the total expansion gap distance (from chart) between the two air gap locations in the expansion assembly.
-(For example: If the total gap setting = 2.50" (63.5mm), there will be 0.25" (6.35mm) on either side of the 2.0" (50.8mm) slider).
-Ensure the expansion assembly body is at least 18" (457mm) from the nearest bracket. - g.
-Proceed with system installation ensuring anchors are positioned the correct distance from the expansions. - h.
+(If the total gap setting = 1.85" (47mm), each air gap will be 0.93" (23.5mm).
+Ensure the expansion assembly body is at least 8.0" (203mm) from the nearest bracket. - g.
+Proceed with system installation ensuring anchors are positioned the correct distance from the expansions and that they are tightened. - h.
 If a conductor must be cut to a specific length, ensure that the cut end is properly de-burred.
 The conductor cover is always shorter than the bar length.
-The proper cover length is 7.50" (190.5mm) shorter than the bar length (3.75" (95.25mm) on each end). - i.
+The proper cover length is 2.60" (66mm) shorter than bar length 1.30" (33mm) on each end. - i.
 When running the feed cable to the power feed assembly, ensure the cables have sufficient free length and are flexible enough to enable movement of the conductor due to expansion and contraction.
 Locating the power feed as close as possible to the anchors minimizes this concern.
 DO NOT support the weight of the feed cables with the conductors. - j.
 Install power feeds on conductor bars per layout and the instructions beginning on page 16. - k.
 Ensure all armored cables are terminated into a suitable junction box and only flexible cables are installed into the power feed assemblies.